cozy/cozy-stack/docs/admin.md

 ### GET /instances/:domain/last-activity

-It returns an approximate date of when the instance was last used by their owner (automatic jobs like connectors doesn't count).
+It returns an approximate date of when the instance was last used by their owner (automatic jobs like connectors don't count).
 It looks at the sessions and OAuth tokens.

 #### Request